 Economically, the stakes are high, with the average French person spending 29 euros annually on foie gras, an industry valued at a whopping 2 billion euros.
 Every year, French farmers force-feed approximately 38 millions ducks and geese to provide 20,000 tonnes, or 75 percent of the world's supply, of foie gras.

 This recent outbreak also means that these producers remained banned from exporting their product outside of Europe.
-So, if you were hoping to hook up your favourite stateside francophile with a can of authentic French foie, you'll probably have to settle for a fancy bottle of wine from the Fuck, That's Delicious Holiday Gift Guide.
+So, if you were hoping to hook up your favorite stateside francophile with a can of authentic French foie, you'll probably have to settle for a fancy bottle of wine from the Fuck, That's Delicious Holiday Gift Guide.